mkungla/aframe-resonance-audio-component/README.md

 ### Future work
+- Allow attaching audio sources to audio rooms irrespective of the A-Frame entity hierarchy.
-- Monkeypatch the `HTMLMediaElement.srcObject` interface so no changes to original code are necessary (except for adding the components).
+- Hook the `HTMLMediaElement.srcObject` interface so no changes to original code are necessary (except for adding the components).
+- Take scaling into account.
 - Add event that emits when an audio source is attached to an audio room.
 - Make the visualization entity a child instead of a root entity.
-- Attach descendent audio sources to the appropriate room that are dynamically added (i.e. non-immediate childs).
+- Find a better method of calculating the bounding box in `resonance-audio-room-bb`.

 ***